arsemi337/IT-Conference-2022/README.md

 Url addresses are divided into three groups: Lectures, Registrations, and Users.
 Each of them consists of the corresponding endpoints.

 ### Lectures
-* GET: /lectures/allByUserLogin - takes the user's login as a parameter and returns a list of lectures, the user is registered for
+* GET: /lectures/allByUserLogin - takes the user's login as a parameter and returns a list of lectures, the user is registered for.
+Sample response to a request **localhost:{hostport}/lectures/allByUserLogin?login={login}**:
 ```json
 [
   {